 Seapoint Bar & Grill

 A neighborhood favorite since 1979, this family-owned bar and grill is surrounded by flat screen TVs so you can watch your favorite game with ample sound and quality.
-Slice into Seapoint’s famous steak tips, or opt for some potato skin teasers and enjoy the friendly and welcoming atmosphere.
-Everyone loves a good Bloody Mary for brunch, and Seapoint is the place to get ’em!
-Their mile-high Marys are a perfect addition to their tasty breakfast, which is served from 10 a.m. until 1 p.m. every Sunday.
-Not a big Boston sports buff?
-Stick around when the game ends and enjoy Seapoint’s other forms of fun and entertainment, including live music and pool tables as well.
+Slice into Seapoint’s famous steak tips, or opt for some potato skin appetizers and enjoy the friendly and casual atmosphere.
 Don’t worry about parking, as there are plenty of spots to be filled right around the corner!
-Seapoint’s Bar & Grill, 367 East Eighth Street, 617-268-1476.
+Seapoint also has a juke box and pool tables.

 One of Southie’s hottest spot, Lincoln is always lively – especially during a game.
 This spacious restaurant has gorgeous woodwork, high tin ceilings, big booths and plenty of flat screen TV’s.
 Comfort food is king on Lincoln’s menu – spicy wings, kobe sliders, short ribs over truffled mac n’ cheese, burgers, fried chicken and wood-fired pizza.
 The food will fill your belly without breaking the bank.
 They’ve got plenty of beer on draught including Stella, Sam Adams and Blue Moon to name a few.